Technology buyers need a call that fits the market.

 Operating model

-Coseek keeps the core operating model consistent while changing the account criteria, first-call reason, and briefing standard by technology segment.
+We keep the operating model consistent while changing the account criteria, first-call reason, talk track, and briefing standard by technology segment.

 The rep starts with account context tied to the buyer's world: store footprint, plant operations, modernization risk, provider replacement, compliance pressure, or workflow gaps.

-Calls confirm title or role fit, company fit, current workflow, pain, timing, and whether the sales team should take the next conversation.
+Calls confirm role fit, company fit, current workflow, pain, timing, and whether the sales team should take the next conversation.

 Connected conversations update account intelligence, improve the next call, and give the AE a briefing that explains why the meeting belongs.